 - Keep a bird’s eye view of things.
 Sometimes you’re so close to your service, you miss signs.
 A trend analysis as available through social media listening tools gives you the sentiment over a sustained period.

 - Create content that your audience wants.
 By listening to what interests people, you can curate your own content to what they would like, thus getting better engagement.

-- You can keep abreast to what your competitors are doing, industry trends and other local operators are talking about.
+- You can keep abreast of what your competitors are doing, industry trends and what other local operators are talking about.
 This helps you align your communications with theirs.